alexandersandberg/html5-elements-tester/README.md

 # HTML5 elements tester

 A test page containing most of the HTML5 elements that you'll ever need.
-Useful for testing CSS resets, CSS frameworks, or pretty much anything that uses HTML5 elements.
+Useful for testing CSS resets or CSS frameworks.

 ## Usage
 ### Copy & Paste